wptinysolution/media-library-tools/README.txt

 * Filter and search for images by trash status
 * Permanently delete trash images with one click in the future

-== 🏆 Improving SEO Score ==

-Optimizing image metadata, including information such as title, description, and ALT text, can be extremely valuable for SEO.
-Properly optimizing image metadata can help search engines understand the content and context of images on a website, leading to improved search engine rankings and visibility.
-By including relevant keywords in the image metadata, it's more likely that images will appear in relevant search queries, driving traffic to the website.
-Additionally, optimized image metadata can improve website accessibility, particularly for visually impaired users who rely on screen readers to access website content.
-Neglecting to optimize image metadata can lead to missed opportunities for improved SEO, reduced website traffic, and decreased user engagement.

 == 🏆 Getting Started ==

 To start using the Media Library Tools plugin, users should first install it and then navigate to Media > Media Tools.
-From there, they can begin editing individual or bulk images and optimizing their metadata.
+From there, they can begin editing individual or bulk images their metadata.

 == Frequently Asked Questions ==